 Hunter Mountain Shiobara is located in the northern region of Nikko city in the northern region of Tochigi Prefecture and to the north of Mt Takahara.
-The resort is just off the Nichien Momiji line toll.
-Known as Hantama and the name of the resort comes from the Hunter Mountain resort in New York state, and the course names continue the New York theme.
-It is within range of Tokyo making it a popular 'day trip' ski resort for people based in the capital.
+The ski area is just off the Nichien Momiji line toll.
+The ski area's name comes from the Hunter Mountain resort in New York state, and the course names continue the New York theme.
+It is within range of Tokyo, making it a popular day-trip ski area for people based in the capital region.
 Hunter Mountain has been operating since 1987.
 While not connected, Edelweiss Ski Resort is just to the south of Hunter Mountain.

 Hunter Mountain Shiobara Snow Depth Statistics

 Official snow depth numbers from the current season and previous season